Feel like Lyons may be the perfect place for you?

 Think of work just like a design studio—join in wherever you can and be noisy.

-After 2 years working in the studio it’s evident this informal, inclusionary approach to design dialogue is a consistent way of working at Lyons.
+It’s evident this informal, inclusionary approach to design dialogue is a consistent way of working at Lyons.
 As a young practitioner, the studio reinforces that the critical reflection, cultural design sensibilities and complex formal or graphic dialogues typically explored by students, do in fact have an integral place in practice.
 At Lyons the exploration of ideas surrounding polis and politics are well seated and deeply connected to urban culture and form, regardless of who they are initiated by.

 There’s a clear acknowledgement that great design ideas can come from anyone, and with this comes an understanding that design propositions involve both risk taking and putting yourself out there.
 You’re consistently encouraged to engage in open round table discussions, whether at a project or practice level, from day one.”

 It takes more than a team of talented architects and project managers to make the machine run smoothly.
 Whether you’re a PA, Graduate of Architecture, Studio Manager or technical expert there’s always room to make your mark and exercise or develop your specialty skills at Lyons.

 “One thing that I love about working at Lyons is that I always feel inspired and eager to learn more.